To say Fitbit was busy last year would be an understatement. It launched four fitness trackers including the Fitbit Blaze and the Fitbit Charge 2.

 The Fitbit algorithm does a good job of sorting the laggy live data into useable after-workout reports – which is great.
 We don't have any problem recommending the Fitbit Blaze or Charge 2 for giving you feedback from a gym session.
 But the lag means that it's very difficult to use either device to make sure your ticker is hitting specific highs.

 Both devices feature smartwatch style notifications, which is the norm for any fitness band these days.
 But the Blaze's bigger screen allows for much better and richer notifications than the Charge 2.
-Both will display calls, texts and calendar alerts from your stock Android or iOS apps, but third parties aren't supported – that's right, no Facebook, no Twitter and no Snapchat.
+Both will display calls, texts and calendar alerts from your stock Android or iOS apps, but only the Blaze supports third parties.

 You can read full messages on the Blaze, while the Charge 2 only offers snippets – in fact, it's only really prompting you to pull your phone out, not saving you the hassle of doing so.

-Fitbit Charge 2 vs Fitbit Blaze: Battery life
+Fitbit Charge 2 v Fitbit Blaze: Battery life